RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/ultimaker-series.md

 ## Previewing your part before printing
 The preview screen is a last look at your part and what the print will look like both on the outside and on the inside.

-<figcaption align = "center"><b>Figure 2: Ultimaker Cura PREVIEW screen. </b></figcaption>
+*Figure 2: Ultimaker Cura PREVIEW screen.*

 ![Ultimaker Cura Screen](/assets/images/fabrication/ultimaker_fig2.png)

 Following the circles in Figure 2, this is what to look out for on your print:

-**6** - Use the sliding bar on the right side of the screen to look at a crossection of your part at different heights.
+**Circle 6** - Use the sliding bar on the right side of the screen to look at a crossection of your part at different heights.
 This can give you a look inside to the infill of your part, and how the infill looks around internal features like holes (as shown in figure 2).
 Use this to catch potential failures before printing.

-**7** - Take a look at how long and how much material this print will take  *at the current print settings*.
+**Circle 7** - Take a look at how long and how much material this print will take  *at the current print settings*.
 If either of these numbers are unsuitable to you, hope back over to the top bar menu and change your print settings till these numbers are to your liking!

-**8** - Once you've checked it all, you're ready to press the blue button and save your spliced print file.
+**Circle 8** - Once you've checked it all, you're ready to press the blue button and save your spliced print file.
 This blue button will change depending on if you have an external USB drive connected where you may want to directly save the file.
 Feel free to use whatever file format Cura selects - the printer can read a variety of different ones.

 ## Sending your print file to the printers
 The easiest way to do this is to load your file directly onto a USB.
 The Ultimaker printers have easy-access USB ports, and the software is setup to read your USB stick's folder structure to help you locate your file.
 Simply find your specific print file, and select it.